tiagofilipe12/pATLASflow/README.md

 ## Usage

 ```
+Usage:
+   nextflow run tiagofilipe12/pATLAS_mash_screen.nf

+   Nextflow magic options:
+       -profile    Forces nextflow to run with docker or singularity.
+Default: docker     Choices: standard, singularity
+   Main options:
+       --help  Opens this help.
+It will open only when --help is provided.
+So, yes, this line is pretty useless since you already know that if you reached here.
+       --version   Prints the version of the pipeline script.
        --threads   Number of threads that mash screen will have to run.
 Default: 1
+       --mash_screen   Enables mash screen run.
+       --assembly  Enables mash dist run to use fasta file against plasmid db
+       --mapping   Enables mapping pipeline.
+   Mash options:
        --kMer  the length of the kmer to be used by mash.
 Default: 21
        --pValue    The p-value cutoff.
 Default: 0.05
+   Mash screen exclusive options:
        --identity  The minimum identity value between two sequences.
 Default: 0.9
---noWinner      This option allows to disable the -w option of mash screen
+       --noWinner  This option allows to disable the -w option of mash screen  Default: false
-    Default: false
---refSketch     The file that has the reference mash screen usedby pATLAS
-    Default: reference/patlas.msh
+   Mash dist exclusive options:
+       --mash_distance     Provide the maximum distance between two plasmids to be reported.
+Default: 0.1
+   Reads options:
        --reads The path to the read files.
-Here users may provide many samples in
-    the same directory.
-However be assured that glob pattern is unique
+Here users may provide many samples in the same directory.
+However be assured that glob pattern is unique (e.g. 'path/to/*_{1,2}.fastq').
-    (e.g. 'path/to/*_{1,2}.fastq').
-Default: reads/*_{1,2}.fastq.gz
        --singleEnd Provide this option if you have single-end reads.
-By default
-    the pipeline will assume that you provide paired-end reads.
+By default the pipeline will assume that you provide paired-end reads.
 Default: false
---help      Opens this help.
-It will open only when --help is provided.
-So,
-    yes, this line is pretty useless since you already know that if you
-    reached here.
+    Fasta options:
+       --fasta     Provide fasta file pattern to be searched by nextflow.
+Default: 'fasta/*.fas'
 ```

-## TODO
+## Example run

-* Default inputs for `reads` and `refSketch` are still sketchy and `patlas.msh` should be downloaded [here](https://github.com/tiagofilipe12/mash_wrapper/releases/download/1.0.5/patlas.msh) for now.
+`nextflow run tiagofilipe12/pATLAS_auxiliary_scripts --assembly`